Talha-Tabish/zero-trust-azure-architecture/README.md

 **⭐ If this project helps your Zero Trust journey, please star the repository!**

-**🔗 Portfolio:** This project demonstrates enterprise security architecture skills for Infrastructure Engineer and Zero Trust Architect roles.
+**🔗 Portfolio:** This project demonstrates enterprise security architecture skills for Infrastructure Engineer, Zero Trust Architect, and IAM Specialist roles.
-EOF

-echo "✅ Main README.md created"

-# Create all documentation files
-# We'll create these one by one

-echo "📄 Creating documentation files..."

-# PART 1 will continue in next file due to length
-EOF

-chmod +x setup-zero-trust-repo.sh

-echo "✅ Script created: setup-zero-trust-repo.sh"
-echo ""
-echo "NEXT: Run this script to create your repository structure"